snowplow-archive/snowplow.github.com/_posts/2015-10-15-snowplow-r72-great-spotted-kiwi-released.md

 <h2 id="upgrading">10.
 Upgrading</h2>

+<h3>Upgrading the Clojure Collector</h3>

+To make use of the new URI redirect functionality you will need to upgrade to Clojure Collector version 1.1.0.

 <h3>Updating the configuration files</h3>

 You need to update the version of the Enrich jar in your configuration file: